 If you’ve never made ricotta at home you’re missing out.
 We all deserve to know firsthand that freshly made cheese is one of life’s simplest joys.
 And once you see how easy it is to make ricotta from scratch, you can easily add it to your weekly kitchen routine.
 Fresh cheeses usually last anywhere from one to two weeks, so if you end up making a large batch and are not sure if you can eat the whole amount during the week, there is a method for preserving the cheese for longer.

-Salt is the main preservative ingredient in cheese, and also acts to controls the rate of fermentation of the cheese curd.
-Pressing the curd into a wheel compacts the fats and the proteins and releases the excess water thatB typically promotesB premature spoilage.
+Salt is the main preservative ingredient in cheese, and also acts to control the rate of fermentation of the cheese curd.
+Pressing the curd into a wheel compacts the fats and the proteins and releases the excess water that typically promotes premature spoilage.
 By salting and pressing your leftover ricotta, you can easily have a wheel of house made ricotta salata that will keep in your fridge for up to a month’s time!

 2 pounds ricotta, fresh

 4 teaspoons salt, no iodine

-- Butter muslin
+Cheesecloth, or Butter muslin

 2 pound weight, like two 16 oz jars, stacked on a plate, or a brick on a plate

-Place all the curd in a butter muslin lined ricotta basket.
+Place all the curd in a cheesecloth or butter muslin lined ricotta basket.
 Fold the ends of the butter muslin over the top of the ricotta so it is fully covered.
 Leave to stand for 1 hour at room temperature with the weight on top.

 Once each day, lightly salt the outside of the cheese and turn it upside down.
 I ended up putting the cheese inside of a salad spinner so that it could drain.
 Not a lot of fluid comes out, but enough to make the bottom moist.

 If any mold appears, use moist cheesecloth, dipped in salt water to gently remove.